jundalisay/spblist/content/en/research/newton/principia/book-1/sec-10/_index.md

-+++
-title= "Section 10"
-description= "The motion of bodies in given superfices and the reciprocal motion of funependulous bodies" image= "/covers/principia.jpg"
-+++
+---
+heading: Section 10
+title: "The Motion of Bodies with centripetal force"
+description: "We simplify section 11 of  Principia Mathematica by Isaac Newton"
+image: "/covers/principia.jpg"
+---